MGI-EU/DNBSEQ_C4_3end-RNA-seq-data-analysis-pipeline/README.md

 ### 4.4 Sample_barcode_list
 This is a csv file illustrating the correspondence between samples and labels. the barcode and sample name should be sperated with ",".
 Following is an example:
+This file need be put under the data_config directory.
 ```txt
 TAGGTCCGAT-1,sample1
 GGACGGAATC-1,sample2